How To Hold a Post-Project Review

 This time he offers commentary on what was done right, what was done wrong, what could have been done better, or what should not have been done at all.
 This post-game review allows each player to be better prepared for the next game.
 They understand how the other team operates and learn ways they can be even more effective next time.

-Wouldn’t it be nice to have this luxury on each project you manage?
 You can have this same insight through a post-project review.
 We’re not just talking about an exercise in capturing lessons learned, but rather an extensive deep dive into what worked and what didn’t work on the project.
 Lessons learned would be just a component of this exercise.

 What Do You Need?